metahcr/metahcr_v1/README.md

-MetaHCR is a web application interface to a relational database that stores the inter-relationships amongst Hydrocarbon Resouce Samples, their Single Gene and Metagenome Analyses and the Organisms found via these analyses.
+MetaHCR is a web application interface to a relational database that stores the inter-relationships amongst Hydrocarbon Resource Samples, their Single Gene and Metagenome Analyses and the Organisms found via these analyses.
 Ancillary tables provide metadata.